Liviuss76/QuasarGC/README.md

 ```
 	$ java -jar quasar-gamecenter-1.0.1-BUILD.jar
 ```
-Server can be configured to run as service as explained [here](https://github.com/Liviuss76/QuasarGC/wiki/Running%20QuasarGC%20as%20Service%20on%20Linux)
+or it can be configured to run as service as explained [here](https://github.com/Liviuss76/QuasarGC/wiki/Running%20QuasarGC%20as%20Service%20on%20Linux)

-Server should start and listen at port 8443/HTTPS.
-Admin control panel can be accessed at https://[YOUR IP HERE]:8443/
+10. Server should start and listen at port 8443/HTTPS.
+Admin control panel can be accessed at https://[YOUR IP HERE]:8443/  use username:admin password:admin to login.

 Configuration
 ========